willymcallister/willymcallister.github.io/_articles/rlc-natural-response-intuition.md

 What happens when the switch closes and we let the circuit do "whatever it wants"?
 This behavior is called the *natural response*.
 Follow the charge!

-Close the switch. $+q$ on the top plate has a closed path to move towards the bottom plate.
+Close the switch. $+q$ on the top plate has a closed path to move toward the bottom plate.

 ![Charge has a path from the top plate to the bottom plate]({{ site.baseurl }}{% link i/rlc_natural_response_intuition0a.svg %}){: .centered :}